 - Parking on grass

-- Parking across walks or building entrances.
+- Parking across walks or building entrances

-- Exceeding the campus speed limit.
+- Exceeding the campus speed limit

 - Failure to register a car

-- Use of motorcycle or moped
+- Use of motorcycle, moped or hover boards

-- Failure to observe a stop sign
+- Failure to observe a stop sign or other traffic control device

 - Parking in a zone marked “Tow Away” (in addition to towing costs)